PoliticalGraveyard.com

 Blocker, Frank, Jr. — of Norfolk, Va.
 Republican.
 Alternate delegate to Republican National Convention from Virginia, 1964.
 Still living as of 1964.

-Blocker, Harwood, Jr. See V. Harwood Blocker, Jr.
+Blocker, Harwood, Jr. See V. Harwood Blocker Jr.

 Blocker, Janis — of Round O, Colleton County, S.C.
 Republican.
 Alternate delegate to Republican National Convention from South Carolina, 2008.
+Female.
 Still living as of 2008.

 Blocker, John R. — of Edgefield, Edgefield County, S.C.
 Democrat.
 Alternate delegate to Democratic National Convention from South Carolina, 1964.
 Still living as of 1964.